-While Moody's does not maintain ratings on any of the Swanton participants, the estimated weighted average credit quality for all Swanton participants is between the Baa1/Baa2 category.
-Most of Swanton's participants are small utilities with under 6,000 customers, though Vermont Electric Cooperative (VEC) serves close to 40,000 customers.
-The villages of Lyndonville, Northfield, and Ludlow represent three of the larger participants.
+While Moody's does not maintain ratings on any of the Swanton participants, the estimated weighted average credit quality for all Swanton participants is in the Baa category.
+Most of Swanton's participants are small utilities with under 6,000 customers and some with median family income below the national average, which indicates less ability of customers to pay their electric bills both currently and in the future, if rates should rise.
+Moody's views this as a rating constraint, as lower wealth levels of the population indicates lower tolerance for higher overall rates, since the electric bill is a larger part of their disposable income.
 Many of the project's participants financial metrics deteriorated during the challenging 2008-2009 period as a result of overall weak economic conditions and a decision to delay needed rate increases owing in part to a weak economy.
 Since then, the Swanton participants have strengthened their financial positions by implementing rate increases in 2009 and 2010.

-While VPPSA is free from regulation when setting its rates, municipal electric utilities across the state are subject to rate regulation and oversight by the VPSB (unique in the municipal power sector), which we view as a weakness and potential constraint to full and timely cost recovery.
-Since 2009, the VPSB has generally accommodated rate increase requests in full or close to the amount requested by the respective participant.
-These rate increases have resulted in higher net operating revenue for each of the participants, which indirectly benefits the financial profile for the Swanton project bonds.
+While VPPSA is free from regulation when setting its rates, municipal electric utilities across the state are subject to rate regulation and oversight by the Vermont PUC (unique in the municipal power sector), which we view as a weakness and potential constraint to full and timely cost recovery.
+While there were numerous rate increase requests in the 2009-2010 time frame that the PUC generally accommodated in full or in part, there has been fewer rate requests presented to the PUC in the past five years (2012-2016), resulting in a less visible track record of the PUC's regulatory decisions in terms of consistency, predictability and credit supportiveness.